ManeeshWije/watch-together/README.md

 # TODO

-- Bug when seeking, sends infinite play/pause messages
+- Bug sometimes when seeking, sends infinite play/pause messages
-- Make db source of truth for objects instead of S3, prevents list being called everytime in S3
-- Reconnect logic
+- s3 cleans objects using lifecycle rules, so need a way to sync up db and s3
 - Use `slog` and clean up inconsistencies of fmt and log
+- Reconnect logic?
 - Chat system?